 - Is comprehensively mapped against CAPHIA competency standards for public health graduates

 Upon completion you’ll be empowered as a practitioner who can address public health challenges by applying an evidence-based and culturally competent, collaborative approach to bringing health solutions and preventative measures into reality.

 With the Master of Public Health based online, I have been able to interact with class mates spread all over Australia with such different backgrounds and experiences to my own, and yet similar goals and interests.

 The Public Health workforce is multidisciplinary, which means that Public Health practitioners come from a wide range of backgrounds including medicine and health professions, teaching, management, pharmacy, science, geography, mathematics, nutrition and civil science.
 Increasingly, recruits to Public Health are recent college and university graduates from a wide range of subjects.

 Public Health is "the organised response by society to improve health, comprising health protection, the prevention of illness, injury and disability, and health promotion".
-Thus, a career in Public Health can serve a variety of societal purposes, such as:
+Therefore, a career in Public Health can serve a variety of societal purposes, such as:

 As Public Health initiatives require inter-industry collaboration; people from a broad range of backgrounds can work in senior leadership and/or scientific roles in the field of Public Health.
-Just a fraction of career pathways include - exploring the spread of specific diseases amongst populations, developing new innovative technologies for mental health assessments, promoting safe and healthy nutrition.
+Just a fraction of career pathways includes exploring the spread of specific diseases amongst populations, developing new innovative technologies for mental health assessments, promoting safe and healthy nutrition.

 A Master of Public Health also opens the door to further academic qualifications such as a PhD.